Mazlumsert1/Lsd-Report/README.md

 4. And that View renders the final page

 ### 1.4.
 Software Design

 #### Front-end
-The **front-end** is creatd using **Vue**, this was not planned from the start its something we planned later in the process.
+The **front-end** is creatd using **Vue**, this was not planned from the start its something we planned later in the process, the reason was simple we wanted to try a new framework.
 Using **Vue** to make api calls to our Rest-Api to get the different kind of data, example stories or comments.
 We have tried keep it as simple as possible, so the code can be understood effortlessly.

 #### Back-end
 The **back-end** is created using **Laravel 5.5** where we have kept the classes and methods small and simple as possible.
 We have tried follow the concept **low coupling** and **high cohesion** to get better quality code, also make it better for changes to come, and also to unit test.